 Clothing - Keep it simple.
 Avoid logos, busy patterns, and graphics.
 Simple colors that work with your eye color and or complexion tend to work well.
 Consider your character type when picking your clothing.
 Don’t wear a slinky dress if you want to play the soccer mom.
 Bring multiple options to your shoot so we can pick the clothes that make you look right for the part.

 Eyes - They say the eyes are the window to the soul.
 You don't want your soul to be bloodshot and glazed over.
 Before your shoot, get a good night's rest.
-That'll give us a great canvas to work with during your shoot so you can smile with them, you can show pain through them or tell any other story you'd like.
+That'll give us a great canvas to work with during your shoot so you can smile with them, show depth through them or tell any other story you'd like.
 They are very much an actors toolkit.
 Let's show them off in your headshots!

 A Little Research - Various talent agencies want different things in their headshots.
 Some are find with the top of your head being out of the picture, some are not.
 Some want grey backgrounds, some do not.
 If you're getting headshots for a particular agency, it's a great idea to know what they're looking for.
 If you don't know, I'd be more than happy to help you find out.